-Iraqi security forces raid protest camps, 4 killed after Sadr supporters withdraw
+Iraqi security forces raid protest camps after Sadr supporters withdraw

 Sadr wrote on Twitter late on Friday he would “try not to interfere in the issue (of protesters), either negatively or positively, so that they can shepherd the fate of Iraq.”
 He did not elaborate.

-In Basra, protesters urged Sadr to reconsider what they said was a withdrawal of support for popular demonstrations.
+In Basra, protesters urged him to reconsider.
 In a letter circulated on social media, they called for the support of Sadrists, without which they feared attacks by security forces.

 Reporting by Maher Nazih and Thaier al-Sudani; Additional reporting by John Davison, Aziz El Yaakoubi, Nadine Awadalla, and Reuters TV in Baghdad, and Aref Mohammed in Basra; Editing by Helen Popper and David Holmes